MicrosoftDocs/entra-docs/docs/identity/saas-apps/velpic-provisioning-tutorial.md

 This section guides you through connecting your Microsoft Entra ID to Velpic's user account provisioning API, and configuring the provisioning service to create, update and disable assigned user accounts in Velpic based on user and group assignment in Microsoft Entra ID.

 > [!TIP]
 > You may also choose to enabled SAML-based Single Sign-On for Velpic, following the instructions provided in the [Azure portal](https://portal.azure.com).
-Single sign-on can be configured independently of automatic provisioning, though these two features compliment each other.
+Single sign-on can be configured independently of automatic provisioning, though these two features complement each other.

 <a name='to-configure-automatic-user-account-provisioning-to-velpic-in-azure-ad'></a>